ziotom78/raytracing_course/tomasi-ray-tracing-08b.md

 -   Two separate executables: `demo` and `pfm2png`

--   Requesting input from the terminal (not recommended):
+-   Interactive terminal input (not recommended for automation):

     ```python
     print("What do you want to do? (demo/pfm2png)")